TEE-Attestation/snp_pytools/README.md

-# snp_pytools
+# sev_pytools

-snp_pytools is a Python-based tool for verifying AMD SEV-SNP (Secure Encrypted Virtualization - Secure Nested Paging) attestation reports.
+sev_pytools is a Python-based tool for verifying AMD SEV-SNP (Secure Encrypted Virtualization - Secure Nested Paging) attestation reports.
 This project provides functionality to parse, print, and verify attestation reports against a chain of certificates, and fetch certificates from the AMD Key Distribution Service (KDS).

 ## Project Structure